-The music industry is here.

-Silicon Valley is here.

-Napa Valley is here.

-And internationally, California is a major political leader.
+We have Hollywood, the music industry, Silicon Valley, Napa Valley, and internationally, California is a major political leader.

 While many of our laws may cause an initial uproar in other localities when we pass them, over time those same localities wind up following our lead - the same will be true for the global green bond market as we turbocharge ours.